PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/v1-migration.md

 ## 1. Update application registration

-Go to the Azure AD portal for your tenant and review the App Registrations.
+Go to the Microsoft Entra admin center for your tenant and review the App Registrations.
 You can create a [new registration](/entra/identity-platform/scenario-spa-app-registration#create-the-app-registration) for MSAL 2.x or you can [update your existing registration](/entra/identity-platform/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow) for the registration that you are using for MSAL 1.x.

-## 2. Add the msal-browser package to your project
+## 2. Add the `msal-browser` package to your project

 Using npm, use the following: